|

 At school I also designed a book of spread-sheets in Excel that listed all the names of all the classes involved and ran to 8 pages (one for each group of children)

-The spreadsheet its easy to make.
+The spreadsheet is easy to make.
 You simple divide it up into 26 sections.
 Each section is headed by the noon position of that sheet (see above) each section is 5 cells (it's quite long) and when a child has completed 60 pages simply insert a mark in that cell.
 We used an icon of a book (it's one of the icons that is available in Excel).
 The spreadsheet was a good idea as it was possible to network it through the school and let children log on anywhere to see how they were doing.
 Being such a big project we got two pupils to collect weekly reading scores off the form tutors and input them onto the sheet.

-As a back up to the board race and the spread sheet I also designed
+As a back up to the board race and the spread sheet I also

 a small "Sailing log" that was divided into a five degree page